-has a stunning Old Town and is great for shopping, eating out and enjoying the nightlife.
-Menorca has its very own appealing towns and festivals.
-Ibiza is the party capital of Europe.
-Formentera and the mini island of Espalmador are like a replica of paradise with their dazzling white beaches and aquamarine sea.
+Menorca has its own fascinating towns and festivals.
+Finally, Ibiza is the party capital of Europe.
+Formentera and the island of Espalmador are like replicas of paradise with their dazzling white sandy beaches and turquoise blue sea.

-- Location: Western Mediterranean Sea, southeast of the Spanish mainland
+- Location: Western Mediterranean, south-east of mainland Spain

 - Main islands largest to smallest: Mallorca, Menorca, Ibiza, Formentera

 - Number of beaches: Over 200 beaches listed